On links of vertices in simplicial $d$-complexes embeddable in the euclidean $2d$-space: Introduction and Overview of Results

-It is conjectured by many that the same (at least) asymptotic bounds that is true for $d$-simplices in the Upper Bound Theorem is also true for $f_d(n)$, this means $f_d(n) = \Theta(n^{d})$.
-However, the best bound in the literature is $f_d(n) = O(n^{d+1 - \frac{1}{d^3}})$, and this is the best known bound for all $d>1$.
-This bound is proved by forbidding some non-embeddable subcomplexes, see \cite{Gun09} or \cite{Wag11, Erd64} for a proof, and also \cite{Dey93} for an application.
-In this paper, in Theorem \ref{theorem:main}, we improve this bound to $f_d(n) = O(n^{d+1 - \frac{1}{(d-1)^3}})$.
-We also show that the same bound is true for the number of $d$-simplices in $d$-complexes which can be linklessly embedded in $\Rspace^{2d+1}$.
-Note that this latter result is strictly stronger than the former, since a complex that is embeddable in $\Rspace^{2d}$ is linklessly embeddable in $\Rspace^{2d+1}$.
-There exist also bounds on these complexes by forbidding ``bad'' subcomplexes, see \cite{Sko03, Tuf13} for instances of small non-linklessly embeddable complexes.
+It is conjectured by many that the same (at least) asymptotic bounds that are true for $d$-simplices in the Upper Bound Theorem are also true for $f_d(n)$, this means $f_d(n) = \Theta(n^{d})$.
+However, the best bound in the literature is $f_d(n) = O(n^{d+1 - 1/3^d})$, and this bound was the best known for any $d>1$.
+This fact is proved by forbidding some non-embeddable subcomplexes.
+This bound is first mentioned in \cite{Dey93}, see \cite{Gun09} or \cite{Erd64,Wag11} for a proof, and \cite{Dey93} for an application.
+In this paper, in Theorem \ref{theorem:main}, we improve this bound to $f_d(n) = O(n^{d+1 - {1}/3^{(d-1)}})$.
+We prove the new bound in general dimension using further non-embeddability results of Gr\"unbaum \cite{Gru69}.
+Theorem \ref{theorem:basic} and its proof which is independent of the dimension give us a necessity condition for embeddability of $d$-complexes in $2d$-space.
+However, Theorem \ref{theorem:basic}, or the stronger planarity result mentioned above, help directly improve the bound on the number of simplices only for $d=2$.

+We also show that a similar asymptotic bound (with different constant) is true for the number of $d$-simplices in $d$-complexes that can be linklessly embedded in $\Rspace^{2d+1}$.
+This is proved using the results in \cite{Sko03}.
+There exist also bounds on these complexes by forbidding ``bad'' subcomplexes, see \cite{Tuf13,Sko03} for instances of small non-linklessly embeddable complexes.

 It is shown in \cite{Wag11} that a (suitably defined) random $d$-complex embeddable in $\Rspace^{2d}$ has asymptotically almost surely $f_d(K) < C f_{d-1}(K)$ for some constant $C$.
 So the conjecture is true for almost all complexes.
-The general belief is that the current upper bounds is far from the truth.
-However, we think this paper leads to a better understanding of embeddable complexes.
+The general belief is that the current upper bounds are far from the truth.
+Nevertheless, we think this paper leads to a better understanding of embeddable complexes.

+It is conjectured that for $2$-complexes that are embeddable in $\Rspace^4$ one has $f_2(K)\leq 4 f_1(K)$.
+Inequalities of this type where considered by Gr\"unbaum \cite{Gru70}.
+This inequality is called Gr\"unbaum conjecture, also sometimes Kalai's conjecture.
+We believe this paper is a step towards proving this conjecture.